-Swedish Covenant Hospital also uses cryoablation to treat paroxysmal Atrial Fibrillation (AFib) and cure arrhythmia, which is becoming more common as our community continues to live longer.
+Swedish Hospital also uses cryoablation to treat paroxysmal Atrial Fibrillation (AFib) and cure arrhythmia, which is becoming more common as our community continues to live longer.

 We use a balloon and extreme cold instead of the traditional use of a pointed catheter with extreme heat, which bypasses the risk of leaving small leaks.
 This is the future of paroxysmal AFib treatment altogether.

 The third procedure that makes Swedish Hospital unique is our use of the subcutaneous defibrillator.
 A defibrillator is similar to a pacemaker

 but acts more like the paddles you always see on TV, shocking the heart when it needs to correct a potentially dangerous irregular heartbeat.

 Traditionally, one part of the defibrillator is inserted into the patient’s heart through their veins, but we place it just under the skin on top of the sternum.
 It’s less invasive, and it delivers the same shock with the same results.